martin-martin/mentorship/answers.md

 Hei StudentName! - - Ah, yes..., I remember how this feels from when I was starting out myself - and honestly I still sometimes feel it when I dive into a new topic!
 There's a lot of content in each program - and then even more out there in the wide world... world wide... wow! 😮&nbsp;🎆

 Starting out with something new can easily feel overwhelming!
 But don't get discouraged by that!
-Because, in a way, yes! - it's _supposed to be hard_.
+Because, in a way, yes! - it's _supposed to be a bit hard_.
 Why? - that's because you're here as a **learner**.
 You don't know the material yet, you're **learning new stuff**.
-And really _really_ learning something is actually somewhat of a struggle for your brain.
-There's a ton of work to do: your brain has to create new connections and constantly strengthen useful ones.
-That's a lot of work - and research has shown that when you're struggling (and stick with it), you're actually learning a lot.
+And really _really_ learning something means work for your brain.
+There's a ton to do: your brain has to create new connections and constantly strengthen useful ones.
+That's a lot of work - and research has shown that when you're putting in the exercise (and stick with it), you're actually learning a lot.
+Sometimes that might feel a bit overwhelming, but it helps to look at it as a **challenge**.
+When you can feel your brain is exercising, this also means that you're making it stronger.

 So maybe... 🤔&nbsp; what you feel as exhaustion is just the compounded muscle-sore of all those little mind workers creating new connections here and there and everywhere! 💪